-What to do if your mouse settings keep resetting
+What can I do if mouse settings keep resetting on Windows 10?

 1. Run Windows troubleshooter